jbeaven/sap-api-docs/operator-4.md

 *   for parameter i_content:
 *   a simple ABAP primitive of type /BLCK/OP4_BINARY data gv_content type /BLCK/OP4_BINARY.
-*   when the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP406 we expect type /BLCK/OP4_ERROR data gr_http406 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 406 we expect type /BLCK/OP4_ERROR data gr_http406 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP409 we expect type /BLCK/OP4_ERROR data gr_http409 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 409 we expect type /BLCK/OP4_ERROR data gr_http409 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTPother we expect type /BLCK/OP4_ERROR data gr_httpother type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: other we expect type /BLCK/OP4_ERROR data gr_httpother type /BLCK/OP4_ERROR.

 *** set data according to requirements of the API call